ChainSQL/chainsql-lib/docs/index.md

 sequence | [sequence](#account-sequence-number) | *Optional* The initiating account's sequence number for this transaction. signersCount | integer | *Optional* Number of signers that will be signing this transaction.

 We recommended that you specify a `maxLedgerVersion` so that you can quickly determine that a failed transaction will never succeeed in the future.
-It is impossible for a transaction to succeed after the ZXC Ledger's consensus-validated ledger version exceeds the transaction's `maxLedgerVersion`.
+It is impossible for a transaction to succeed after the DAC Ledger's consensus-validated ledger version exceeds the transaction's `maxLedgerVersion`.
 If you omit `maxLedgerVersion`, the "prepare*" method automatically supplies a `maxLedgerVersion` equal to the current ledger plus 3, which it includes in the return value from the "prepare*" method.

 ## Transaction ID